pytorch/pytorch/docs/source/jit.rst

 Statements
 ~~~~~~~~~~

-Torch Script supports the following types of statements:
+TorchScript supports the following types of statements:

 Simple Assignments